Last updated: 28 January 2004

 foo_any >>= foo_p; // Succeeds aof_any >>= foo_p; // Succeeds in 2.3, undefined in 2.2 bar_any >>= foo_p; // Fails in 2.3, undefined in 2.2

-The signatures for create_exception_tc
+The signatures for create_exception_tc,

-, and create_string_tc
+create_interface_tc, and create_string_tc

 have an extraneous underscore.
 The correct signatures are:

-The type code for the Node
+The type code for the Node structure is correct,

-does not return true when
+but TypeCode::equal does not return true when

-comparing this type code to the _tc_Node
+comparing this type code to the _tc_Node type code

 that is generated by the IDL compiler.
 (Only TypeCode::equivalent